 |

-in speech synthesis, dates in combination with weekday information,
+In speech synthesis, dates combined with weekday names, as well as

-as well as leading zeros in numerical information, are now read aloud
+leading zeros in numbers, are now read out correctly.

 |